-In July 2020, Canopy Growth was added as a defendant in a proposed class action commenced against a myriad of Canadian licensed producers including, Aurora Cannabis Inc.; Aurora Cannabis Enterprises Inc.; AuroraCo.; Aleafiaco; Aleafia Health Inc.; Emblem Cannabis Corp.; Hexo Corp.; Hexo Co; Cronos Group Inc.; Cronosco; Tilray Canada Ltd.; Organigram Holdings Inc.; OrganigramCo; MediPharm Labs Corp.; MediPharmCo; CanopyCo; Aphria Inc.; Broker Coast Cannabis Ltd.; AphriaCo; Emerald Cannabis Corporation; Emerald Health Therapeutics, Inc.; and EmeraldCo.
+In July 2020, Canopy Growth was added as a defendant in a proposed class action commenced against a large number of Canadian license holders including Aurora Cannabis Inc.; Aurora Cannabis Enterprises Inc.; AuroraCo.; Aleafiaco; Aleafia Health Inc.; Emblem Cannabis Corp.; Hexo Corp.; HexoCo; Cronos Group Inc.; Cronosco; Tilray Canada Ltd.; Organigram Holdings Inc.; OrganigramCo; MediPharm Labs Corp.; MediPharmCo; CanopyCo; Aphria Inc.; Broken Coast Cannabis Ltd.; AphriaCo; Emerald Cannabis Corporation; Emerald Health Therapeutics, Inc.; and EmeraldCo.
 The proposed class action was commenced in the Alberta Court of Queen's Bench sitting at Calgary.
-Plaintiffs allege that the defendants, including Canopy Growth, marketed and sold medicinal and recreational cannabis products with an advertised content of THC and CBD and that the amount of THC and/or CBD as contained on the label was wrong and outside the permissible variability limits.
-The claim alleges the following legal wrongs: breach of contract and breach of consumer protection legislation, including the various Sale of Goods Acts and Consumer Protection Acts; common law and statutory misrepresentation; negligence in product labelling; breach of the duty to warn; unjust enrichment; waiver of tort.
-The claim seeks \$505 million in damages (presumably as between all of the defendants).
+The plaintiffs allege that the defendants, including Canopy Growth, marketed and sold medicinal and recreational cannabis products with an advertised content of THC and CBD and that the amount of THC and/or CBD as contained on the label was wrong and outside the permissible variability limits.
+The claim alleges the following causes of action indiscriminately against all of the defendants: breach of contract and breach of consumer protection legislation, including the various Sale of Goods Acts and Consumer Protection Acts; common law and statutory misrepresentation; negligence in product labelling;

+breach of the duty to warn; unjust enrichment; waiver of tort.
+The claim seeks an aggregate of \$505 million in damages as against all of the defendants) and \$5,000,000 in punitive damages against each defendant plus an accounting of revenues from each defendant.

-In February 2021, Canopy Growth was named as a defendant, together with RIV Capital, RIV Capital Corporation (formerly Canopy Rivers Corporation) ("RCC"), TerrAscend, TerrAscend Canada Inc. and Olivier Dufourmantelle, in an action commenced by 2615975 Ontario Inc. in the Ontario Superior Court of Justice, sitting at Windsor.
+In February 2021, Canopy Growth was named as a defendant, together with RIV Capital, RIV Capital Corporation (formerly Canopy Rivers Corporation) ("RCC"), TerrAscend, TerrAscend Canada Inc. and Olivier Dufourmantelle, in an action commenced by 2615975 Ontario Inc. in the Ontario Superior Court of Justice, sitting at Windsor, Ontario.
 The claim seeks, amongst other things, damages in the amount of \$500 million for bad faith, fraud, civil conspiracy, breach of the duty of honesty and good faith in contractual relations and breach of fiduciary duty.
-In April 2021, counsel for the plaintiffs instructed Canopy Growth to not incur the costs of preparing a Statement of Defence, as the plaintiff was likely to discontinue its claim against Canopy Growth in short order.
+In December 2021, counsel for the plaintiffs advised that the plaintiffs wished to discontinue the action on a without costs basis.
+As of May 26, 2022, releases have been exchanged and the parties await formal discontinuation of the action.